Post Summary: 10 Amazing Things To Do In Canmore In Winter

 Take A Grotto Canyon Ice Walk Tour

 Similar to the Johnston Canyon Ice Walk in Banff National Park, the Grotto Canyon ice walk follows a frozen creek bed deep between tall canyon walls to get up close to frozen waterfalls, ice climbing opportunities, and even ancient pictographs!
+It’s one of the coolest things to do in Canmore in winter, and only open a few months of the year!

 This tour of Grotto Canyon takes around 4 hours, with transportation to and from the Grotto Canyon trailhead.
 You will receive hot chocolate, maple cookies, and even make friends along the way!